gingerchew/div-soup/README.md

 Clone the repo, load into your browser as an unpacked extension, go to your webpage and click the extension icon.
 A score will be generated based on the rules below:

+### What if I don't know what any of that means?

+Then feel free to [checkout the web version here](https://divsoup.netlify.app), just keep in mind that [you might get a less accurate score](https://github.com/gingerchew/div-soup#using-the-website-vs-the-extension).

 ## ToDo:

 - [ ] Extension: Add options to add custom rules and weights